python/cpython/Doc/c-api/long.rst

    Use :c:func:`PyLong_GetNativeLayout` to get the native layout of Python :class:`int` objects.

-   See also :attr:`sys.int_info` which exposes similar information to Python.
+   See also :data:`sys.int_info` which exposes similar information to Python.

    .. c:member:: uint8_t bits_per_digit